Kristinbarr/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website has multiple versions of the design to fit specific deveices in mind.
+A responsive site is designed to adapt to whatever the viewport size of the user's device is.
+Adaptive sites will take the user's device model and serve the properly designed site for that device.
+Responsive sites are all-inclusive and that one version is sent to the client.

 2. Describe what it means to be mobile first vs desktop first.
+It means to focus development to be viewed optimized on a specific device and then to adapt the design to be viewed on other devices.
+The chosen devices will depend on the target users and priorities of the business or creator.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+The standard browser font size is 16px.
+The percentage allows for developers to use root font size of 10px so that when using rems, it's easy to calculate what the pixel-based size will be.
+62.5% of 16px is 10px.

 4. How would you describe preprocessing to someone new to CSS?
+Proprocessing is a standardized form of styling code that is split out into modular pieces when being developed.
+When the website is live, the styling is sent to the viewer combined in one big piece.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+The concept I enjoy the most is the use of variables and how dynamic they can be.
+I also like being able to split up the stlying into separate files for every component.
+This helps my ADD brain focus on one area at a time.
+One thing I don't like about variables is that I can't change the opacity on the fly and can't visually see the color in my editor.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.